 Manila Water Company, Inc. (“Manila Water”) was incorporated on January 6, 1997 and started commercial operations on January 1, 2000.
 It became a publicly listed company via an initial public offering on March 18, 2005.

-Manila Water Company holds the exclusive right to provide water and used water services to the eastern side of Metro Manila (“Manila Concession” or “East Zone”) under a Concession Agreement (“CA”) entered into between the Company and Metropolitan Waterworks and Sewerage System (“MWSS”) in August 1997.
+Manila Water holds the right to provide water and wastewater services to the eastern side of Metro Manila under a Concession Agreement (“CA”) entered into between Manila Water and the Metropolitan Waterworks and Sewerage System (“MWSS”) in August 1997 (“Manila Concession”).
 The original term of the concession was for a period of 25 years to expire in 2022.
-The Company’s concession was extended by another 15 years by MWSS and the Philippine Government in 2009, thereby extending the term from May 2022 to May 2037.
+The Manila Concession was extended by another 15 years by MWSS and the Philippine Government in 2009, thereby extending the term from May 2022 to May 2037.

-The Company provides water treatment, water distribution, sewerage and sanitation services to more than six million people in the East Zone, comprising a broad range of residential, semi-business, commercial and industrial customers.
-The East Zone encompasses 23 cities and municipalities spanning a 1,400-square kilometer area that includes Makati, Mandaluyong, Pasig, Pateros, San Juan, Taguig, Marikina, most parts of Quezon City, portions of Manila, as well as the following towns of Rizal: Angono, Antipolo, Baras, Binangonan, Cainta, Cardona, Jala-Jala, Morong, Pililia, Montalban, San Mateo, Tanay, Taytay, and Teresa.
+The Company provides water treatment, water distribution, sewerage and sanitation services to more than seven (7) million people in the East Zone, comprising a broad range of residential, semi-business, commercial and industrial customers.
+The East Zone encompasses twenty-four (24) cities and municipalities spanning a 1,400-square kilometer area that includes Makati, Mandaluyong, Pasig, Pateros, San Juan, Taguig, Marikina, most parts of Quezon City, portions of Manila and Parañaque, as well as the following towns of Rizal: Angono, Antipolo, Baras, Binangonan, Cainta, Cardona, Jala-Jala, Morong, Pililia, Montalban, San Mateo, Tanay, Taytay, and Teresa.